abdimalikovdiyorbek/space-exploration/README.md

 - I don't have any partnerships with SpaceX
 - This is purely fan-made website
 - Everything said on the website is fake, just for decoration
+- I recommend to view the site in minimized window (box-shaped)